willkessler/this-is-not-a-drill-docs/docs/BasicInstallation.md

 :::

 ### Granting service access to the snippet

-Before the snippet can begin serving notifications on your site, you must grant access to your site's URL(s).

 For security, __This Is Not A Drill!__ checks where requests with your public API key originate, against a list of URLs you provide.
 Before